hgoldstein95/hgoldstein95.github.io/index.md

 <blockquote>
 <strong>I am on the academic job market!</strong> My interests span programming languages (PL),
 software engineering (SE), and human-computer interaction (HCI).
-If your university is hiring tenure-track faculty in any of those areas, please get in touch!
+Feel free to download my
+<a class="post-link" href="papers/job-market.pdf">application materials</a>
+if you want to know more about my work.
 </blockquote>

 ## About Me